Refrain from using multiple question marks and exclamation points consecutively.

 information before asking on a newsgroup, message board, forum, or through email.

-- Don’t believe every cyber myth, security alert, or virus notification.
+Don’t believe every cyber myth or security / virus

 “alert” sent to you.
 Verify it before believing or forwarding it to anyone else.

-- When downloading, try to upload at least as much as you download, but please do not share or download copyrighted materials.
+When downloading, try to upload at least as much as you download.